Pontine Marshes: Holocene

 The most recent beach, the Terracina Complex and Level, which began the Holocene about 11700 years BP, was a single ridge behind which clay, peat, and peaty clay were being deposited at sea level.
 No land was yet above it.
 The region was a shallow lagoon interspersed with marshland.
-Fluvial incisions in the beach let out the excess water, which was brackish and contained salt-water molluscs, leading to the question of where the excess water came from and why alluvial fans had not buried the region.
+Fluvial incisions in the beach let out the excess water, which was brackish and contained salt-water mollusks, leading to the question of where the excess water came from and why alluvial fans had not buried the region.
 The answer is in the composition of the Volscian Mountains, which are limestone, porous, and excessively cracked and faulted.
-All but the heaviest rainfalls sink into the rock only to appear as a large volume of spring and ground water at the foot of the mountains.
+All but the heaviest rainfalls sink into the rock only to appear as a large volume of spring and groundwater at the foot of the mountains.
 Transport of sediment was minimal.
 In one estimate, 20 m3/s flow from springs over a distance of 20 km.
 In another estimate, 80% of the rain falling on the Monti Lepini is absorbed, with a single spring at Ninfa exuding 2000 L/s.
 These facts explain why the main fill of the lagoon is peat, silt, and clay, and not thicker-grained alluvial deposits, and why it took so long.

 Alluvial deposits known as the Sezze Fan began about 4000 BC in the marsh below Sezze.
-The increased rainfall required to move the sediment is attributed to the Atlantic Period, a time of warmer and moister climate dated around 5000-3000 BC.
+The increased rainfall required to move the sediment is attributed to the Atlantic Period, a time of warmer and moister climate dated around 5000–3000 BC.
 Pollen from the marsh indicates the replacement of mixed oak by alder and willow.
 The modern rivers incised the marsh: the Ufente, the Sisto, and the Amaseno, which had shifting rather than stable tributaries.
 The marsh drains to the southeast, with channels parallel to the coast, exiting between Circeo and Terracina.
 Although settlement on the mountain slopes began much earlier, deforestation by the Volsci began in the sixth century BC.
 The marsh rapidly acquired the alluvial deposits of the Amaseno Fan over the peat, bringing much of it above water.
 No buried soils indicate any cultivation of dry land in the marsh.